-I design a usability test plan and run usability reports.
-These prototypes and graphics will help you visualize your new site and forge a solid foundation for your business’s future.
+I also design usability test plans and produce usability reports.
+Together, these prototypes and visuals help you clearly envision your new site and build a strong, lasting foundation for your business.

-The journey starts with a few questions to determine your current state and what you need to make your website as easy to use as possible.
+The process begins with a short discovery phase, where I ask targeted questions to understand your current website and identify opportunities to make it as easy and effective to use as possible.

 -